Jordan Neely, the man killed in chokehold on NYC subway, is remembered as an entertainer shattered by his mother's murder

 Some officials decry Neely's death

-As of Thursday evening, no charges have been filed in Neely's killing, a move that has increased demands by officials and the community for legal action.
+As of Thursday evening, no charges have been filed in Neely's killing, a move which has increased demands by officials and the community for legal action.

 The man who placed Neely in the deadly chokehold has been identified as a 24-year-old from Queens who served in the Marines, according to law enforcement and military records.
 He was a sergeant and served from 2017 to 2021, and his last duty assignment was at Camp Lejeune in North Carolina, military records show.